 Technically, there are steps you could be taking for each of the four seasons in order to help your HVAC perform better.
 You and your family can establish a checklist of what to take care of as each new season starts.
 But for now, this is more of a broad and general overview.
 Some of the basic ones include but are not limited to:

-- Check for warping to the seals on your vents
+- Check for warping in the seals on your vents

 - Remember to adjust the temperature before a summer vacation or holiday travels; shutting it off is a mistake but lowering the workload is a good idea